akankshimody/UK-Road-Accidents-Visual-analysis/README.md

 **Trends for different types of Roads:**<br>
 <img src="https://github.com/akankshimody/UK-Road-Accidents-Visual-analysis/blob/master/images/SingleCarriageway.png" alt="Image1" width="400"/><br><br>
-Single carriageway is the most common road with accidents at night and 60 MPH speed limit and most are rural roads with no divider.<br?
+Single carriageway is the most common road with accidents at night and 60 MPH speed limit and most are rural roads with no divider.<br>
 <br>

 ## Recommendations